Kishoremorya/testrepo/README.md

 ## Editing the file

-It is a mardown file.
+It is a markdown file.